Daniel Chatto

 Daniel St George Chatto (born Daniel Chatto St George Sproule; 22 April 1957) is a British artist and former actor.
-He is the husband of Lady Sarah Chatto, the daughter of Princess Margaret, Countess of Snowdon, niece of Queen Elizabeth II and cousin of King Charles III.
+He is the husband of Lady Sarah Chatto, the daughter of Princess Margaret, Countess of Snowdon, and a cousin of King Charles III.

 Biography

-Daniel was born on 22 April 1957 in London, England, as "Daniel Chatto St George Sproule".
-He is the son of Thomas Chatto St George Sproule (1920–1982), better known as the actor Tom Chatto, and his wife, Rosalind Joan Thompson (died 2012), better known as the theatrical agent Ros Chatto.
-He has an elder brother, James Chatto, a food writer in Toronto who is the father of comedian Mae Martin.
+Daniel was born on 22 April 1957 in London as Daniel Chatto St George Sproule.
+He is the son of Tom Chatto and Rosalind Joan Chatto.
+He is the uncle of Mae Martin.

-In 1987, he legally changed his name by a deed poll from Daniel Chatto St George Sproule to Daniel St George Chatto.
-At the same time, his mother, also using a deed poll, abandoned her married surname of Sproule in favour of Chatto.